joekreu/basic_pcp/DETAILED_GUIDE.md

 ### 3.2 Usage of the parsers

-Use Python 3.8 or later.
+Use Python 3.8 or later (because of the 'walrus'-operator `:=`).
 Put all the necessary files (see section 4) in the same directory.
 The parser modules are not meant to be imported by other Python code.
 The code is not optimized for speed.
 There is only minimal error handling.

-The parser `direct_pcp_ir_0.py` is simply run by
+Run the parsers on the command line.
+For `direct_pcp_ir_0.py` this is simply

 ```shell
 python direct_pcp_ir_0.py
 ```

 The rest of this section refers to the nine basic parsers (section 3.1).

 The syntax definition is loaded from the file `binding_powers.json` unless specified otherwise (see options `-r` and `-d` below).
-Edit the definition if desired.
+Edit the definitions in this file if desired.

-A parser can be run on the command line by
+A parser can be run by

 ```shell
 python PARSER_MODULE 'CODE'
 ```

-where `PARSER_MODULE` is one of the parser modules.
+where `PARSER_MODULE` is one of the parser modules and `CODE` is the code to be parsed.
 Example:

 ```shell
 python pcp_rec_0_0.py '3 + 5 ! * 6 ^ 2'